nonumbershere/nonumbershere/README.md

 <h1  align = "center"> Hi there, I'm Lapide 👋 </h1>

-- 🎮 currently working on Undertale Controller
+- 🎮 currently working on all sorts of programs!
-- 🎇 looking for help with Undertale Controller.
+- 🎇 I'm looking for people to collaborate with!
 Visit my [Discord](https://discord.gg/ZSe5M3jGeN) if you want to colaborate!
 - 🧵 How to reach me: **Check Links**
 <h1  align = "center">✔ Links ✔</h1>